SEND (Special Educational Needs & Disability) provision at St Benedict’s Catholic High School

 Please read our SEND Policy 2017-18, our Local Offer and our additional information pages.

-For additional information please contact school on 01946 692275 asking to speak to the SENCo, Mrs Carol Callaway or email directly on email@example.com
+For additional information please contact school on 01946 692275 asking to speak to the SENCo, (position to be appointed for Sept 2018) or email directly on email@example.com

 Parents / Carers